Search This Blog

 Shah and Prime Minister Narendra Modi decided the party would not contest the seats in the Valley to involve the local people more in the parliamentary system and governance.
 The Centre is sending vibes that Kashmir would do better with the support of its own people as their trust deepens.

 Regional parties express their discontent, attributing it to a portion of their supporters who insist on further improvements in the security situation.
 Despite this, there remains a persistent demand for the reinstatement of Article 370, which appears unattainable.
 Many individuals still express discomfort with the extensive security presence, now more covert, which is reportedly targeting migrant populations.
 Economic growth, reflected in job opportunities and business development, remains stagnant, affecting the average income per family.
 Approximately 22 per cent of the population remains unemployed.
-Following the Lok Sabha elections, there is optimism among the people for broader prospects and opportunities.
+Following the Lok Sabha elections, there is optimism among the people for broader prospects and opportunities.- Get link

 Comments